Top Sales Leaders Share 30+ Pieces of Sales Advice for 2023

 “The best thing I’ve ever done when it comes to building my selling skills [and that of my team] is listening to recorded calls.
 Listen to your sales calls and do roleplay.
 More importantly, don’t do this just once a week or once a month—we do this literally every single day with every salesperson on our team.
 That’s the reason our team closes so well,” Patel shares.

 “It’s bullshit to say here’s a script, or you’re already good to go based on past performance, because you’re always going to get edge cases in sales.
 You have to not only listen to your recorded calls, but have [your reps] admit where they screwed up, get them to understand why, roleplay to help them get better, and then listen to future calls to see if they’ve fixed it.
 It takes time to break bad habits, so repetition is key.”

-Consistently ranked as one of the world’s most influential salespeople, Ben Sardella started out as the first sales rep at NetSuite back in the day.
-After making his way into various sales leadership roles and co-founding the technographics company, Datanyze, Sardella is now onto his next adventure at OutboundWorks where he’s helping B2B companies automate their sales development process.
+Ranked as one of the world’s most influential sales professionals, Ben Sardella started out as the first sales rep at NetSuite back in the day, and has co-founded companies like Datanyze and OutboundWorks.

 As a constant advocate of testing, experimenting, and iterating with new sales tools that hit the market, when Sardella’s asked to share his best sales advice, he cuts straight to the core of why people buy.

 “I love new tools, because they’re exciting.
 But as we get into the future of sales, we need to take a huge step back and focus on the skills that are not technology-related at all,” Sardella explains.